Amanda Dennis, DrPH, MBE (she/her)

 (mountain time zone)

-Madison finds the quotidian aspects of supporting the Society’s Executive Director and Board of Directors inspiring.
-“When I schedule a meeting, it’s more than just scheduling a meeting,” explains Madison, who previously served as a Health Center Assistant with Planned Parenthood of the Rocky Mountains.
-“I’m arranging an opportunity for brilliant minds to come together to address some of the most crucial and controversial topics of our time.”
+Madison spends her days tackling leadership priorities and improving the operations of the Society.
+Madison finds working with leaders in the field inspiring and views each Board and Committee meeting as “an opportunity for brilliant minds to come together to address some of the most crucial and controversial topics of our time.”
+Before supporting the Society’s Executive Director and Board of Directors, Madison served as a Health Center Assistant with Planned Parenthood of the Rocky Mountains.
 Madison, who started college at age 16 at Bard College at Simon’s Rock before transferring to Colorado State University to complete her Bachelor of Arts in Anthropology, is particularly taken by the history of abortion.
 “Abortion is older than some modern mainstream religions,” explains Madison.
 “Seeing how religious and cultural views can and have shifted over time is incredibly intriguing.
 This is probably the anthropologist in me.”
 Contact Madison at MBilthuis@SocietyFP.org, 866.584.6758, ext.
 406.

 (central time zone)